muratk3n/thirdwave/en/README.md

 ---

-UK population is 67 million, world is 7.8 billion.
-With same level of driving, what wld be the amt of lithium required, just for cars, for the world?
-You do the math.

----

 UK drove 303.7 billion miles in 2013.
 Let's say all their cars were bitch BEVs.
 Take miles driven in half a day and assume energ for that is stored in bat, with range 250 miles per 75 kwh bat, and 60kg of